 Chicago Tribune, July 12, 1950, pg.
 29.

 Marie Sellers may have “directed” the Cooking School of the Air, but let’s be honest, she didn’t quite step into the shoes of the beloved radio personality Frances Lee Barton.
 This kind of mix-up was common with fictional spokespersons.
 We had one “Frances Lee Barton” for the Consumer Department, and another “Barton” for radio voices, TV hosts, and whatnot.
-Miss Sellers, on the other hand, was single, and as far as we know, didn’t have eight children and a husband.
+Miss Sellers, on the other hand, was single, and as far as I know, didn’t have eight children.
 Sure, she was the head of the Consumers Service department at a multinational company – a pretty complex job if you ask me.
-She had her staff handle all the letters and requests addressed to Frances Lee Barton, jetsetted around the world representing General Foods, and yes, she directed the radio show.
-She was the guardian of the fake name, no doubt about it.
-But when Frances Lee Barton was introduced on the radio with eight children, shouldn’t that personification of Frances Lee Barton have been front and center?
+She had her staff handle the letters and requests addressed to Frances Lee Barton.
+She traveled the world representing General Foods, and yes, she directed the radio show which included managing the big picture of Barton and scripts for the on-air personality.
+She was a major guardian of the fake name, no doubt about it.
+But when Frances Lee Barton was introduced on the radio with eight children—children who actually showed up and talked, shouldn’t that personification of Frances Lee Barton be the one that remains the real Francis Lee Barton?